Griffiths heights and pencils of hypersurfaces: Alternating sums of Griffiths heights and characteristic classes

 \begin{theorem} Let $C$ be a connected smooth projective complex curve with generic point $\eta$, $H$ be a smooth projective $N$-dimensional complex scheme, and let:

 be a morphism of complex schemes.
-Let us assume that there exists a finite subset $\Sigma$ in $H$ such that $f$ is smooth on $H - \Sigma$ and admits a non-degenerate critical point at every point of $\Sigma$.\footnote{Namely the differential of $f$ vanishes and its Hessian is non-degenerate at every point of $\Sigma$; in other words, the only singularities of the fibers of $f$ are ordinary double points.}
+Let us assume that there exists a finite subset $\Sigma$ in $H$ such that $f$ is smooth on $H - \Sigma$ and admits a non-degenerate critical point at every point of $\Sigma$.

 Then the following equalities hold:

 and

 where $u^-_N$ and $u^+_N$ are the rational numbers defined by: